LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/more-on-variables.rst.txt

    let programmingLanguage = "JavaScript";
    programmingLanguage = "Python";

-In some situations, however, we will want to create variables that *should not* change value.
-Many programming languages, including JavaScript, provide a mechanism for creating variables that may only have a single, fixed value.
+In some situations, we want to create variables that cannot change value.
+Many programming languages, including JavaScript, provide mechanisms for programmers to make variables that are constant.

 For example, suppose that we are writing a to-do list web application, named "Get It Done!"
 The title of the application might appear in multiple places, such as the title bar and the main page header.